smilinhawaiian/asciilines/README.md

 A rendering command is a line containing:

-A character to render with
+A character to render onto the canvas
+    -Must be an ascii character value
 A row position to start at (0-based)
+    -Must be a single digit(<10)
 A column position to start at (0-based)
+    -Must be a single digit(<10)
+A letter indicating direction
-Either h for a horizontal line or v for a vertical line.
-Horizontal lines go to the right from the starting coordinate; vertical lines go down.
+    -Either 'h' for a horizontal line or 'v' for a vertical line -Horizontal lines go to the right from the starting coordinate -Vertical lines go down from the starting coordinate A length for the rendered line
-A length for the rendered line (must be greater than 0) The elements of the command should be separated by a single space.
+    -Must be greater than 0

+The elements of the rendering command should be separated by a single space.

 The character positions that are part of the rendering command's rendered line should be filled with the rendering character.
 It is legal for the line to extend outside the canvas.